Upcoming Events . . .

 Crooked River Chapter - Mogadore Section

-Description: Come be a part of the finishing touches on the West Branch Destination project with the Crooked River Chapter.
-Sign installation, deblazing old trails and blazing new trails are just a few of the things needed to close the book.
+Description: Come be a part of the effort to enable the opening of the West Branch Destination project with the Crooked River Chapter.
+Sign installation, deblazing old trails and blazing new trails are just a few of the things needed to open the trail.
 DR mowing, weed trimming, and downfall removal are also on the agenda, with possible bridge construction pending ODNR approval.
-Grab your paint kits and dust off the cobwebs to help us open this awesome project and celebrate the years of effort it has taken our incredible volunteers to complete.
+Grab your paint kits and dust off the cobwebs to help us open the trail for this awesome project and celebrate the years of effort it has taken our incredible volunteers.
 The Trail Crew leaves camp at 8:00am to head out on the trail.

 Meals: The BTA Chuckwagon will be parked at camp.
 Breakfast and Dinner will be provided, along with plenty of choices to pack yourself a trail lunch.